COMMERCIAL PROPERTY LAW

 - The Regulatory Reform (Fire Safety) Order 2005 specifies that the “responsible person” is in charge of fire safety, which means the tenant.
 However, the landlord is often responsible for the provision of the equipment and will remain completely responsible for any communal areas.

-YOUR COMMERCIAL PROPERTY LEGAL TEAM
+YOUR COMMERCIAL LAW TEAM

 Lena Thakrar